-- 1.1.1.
-A landscape plan for each site will be submitted with the site plan. - 1.1.2.
-Plant material specified will be in accordance with the United States Department of Agriculture (USDA) Plant Hardiness Zone Map for the local area.
-Plant selection will be reviewed and approved by the Houston Airport System (HAS) Horticulturalist.
-Prior to installation, all plant material is subject to inspection by the HAS Horticulturalist for disease, pest, and overall health. - 1.1.3.
+Plant selection will be reviewed and approved by the Houston Airport System (HAS) Horticulturalist and the HAS Wildlife Biologist.
+Prior to installation, all plant material is subject to inspection by the HAS Horticulturalist for disease, pest, and overall health.

+- 1.1.4.
+All newly installed turf will need to be watered consistently every day for 20 minutes for the first 2 weeks and then every other day for 4 weeks.
+After week 4, watering needs to be done 3 times per week until the end of the 16th week.
+Rain events may reduce the frequency of watering required.
+Watering may be done by: - Hand watering with a hose and attached sprinkler - Water truck/tanker - Temporary/permanent watering system using a battery-operated controller attached to a water source The watering plan will be reviewed and approved by the HAS Horticulturalist. - 1.1.5.
 Installation of automatic watering systems is required for the entire area along entrance roadways, the infield areas, and any designated landscape areas.
 Outlying areas such as the secondary service roads in support areas, perimeter planting areas, and airfield grass areas do not require sprinkler systems.
-Truck watering of trees; however, in these areas will be necessary for the first two years after initial planting. - 1.1.4.
+Watering of trees in all areas will be necessary for the first two years after initial planting. - 1.1.6.
 The landscape plan for each site should target to reduce the water requirement by at least 50 percent from the calculated baseline for the site's peak watering month.
-Plant species selection and irrigation system efficiency as calculated in the Environmental Protection Agency (EPA) WaterSense Water Budget Tool should be prioritized first.
+Plant species selection and irrigation system efficiency as calculated in the Environmental Protection Agency (EPA) WaterSense Water Budget Tool should be prioritized first. - 1.1.7.
+All landscape installations, including turf, trees, & shrubs, shall be warrantied for at least one year.